LiangliangNan/PolyFit/ReadMe.txt

 Plane extraction
       PolyFit assumes that the planar segments are provided as input.
-      Extracting planes has some randomness (due to the nature of RANSAC) and the data quality can vary a lot (it should be fine if some regions of the planes are missing), so I isolated this part from this demon version implementation.
+      Extracting planes has some randomness (due to the nature of RANSAC) and the data quality can vary a lot (it should be fine if some regions of the planes are missing), so I isolated this part from this demo version implementation.
 You can use my Mapple to extract planes from point clouds.
 Here is the link to Mapple: https://3d.bk.tudelft.nl/liangliang/software.html
       After you load the point cloud to Mapple, go to 'Partition' menu and click 'Extract Primitives'.
 To visualize the planes,